 Analytics is the engine that powers the growth of your business.
 (Source: Hubspot)

-When starting an email marketing program, begin with a mobile-first approach, start segmenting as soon as possible, personalize through behaviors and use a robust analytic tool to send event-based emails.
+When starting an email marketing program, begin with a mobile-first approach, start segmenting as soon as possible, personalize through behaviors and use automation and a robust analytic tool to send event-based emails.
 By incorporating these four principles and optimizing over time, you can turn your email marketing program into one of your most profitable marketing channels.